Mary Astor: Mid-career

 The soundtrack of the movie in the scenes where she plays the concerto, with violent hand movements on the piano keyboard, was dubbed by pianist Max Rabinovitch.
 Davis deliberately stepped back to allow Astor to shine in her key scenes.
 In her Oscar acceptance speech, Astor thanked Bette Davis and Tchaikovsky.
 Astor and Davis became good friends.

 Astor was not propelled into the upper echelon of movie stars by these successes, however.
-She always declined offers of starring in her own right.
+She always declined offers to star in her own right.
 Not wanting the responsibility of top billing and having to carry the picture, she preferred the security of being a featured player.
 She reunited with Humphrey Bogart and Sydney Greenstreet in John Huston's Across the Pacific (1942).
 Though usually cast in dramatic or melodramatic roles, Astor showed a flair for comedy as The Princess Centimillia in the Preston Sturges film, The Palm Beach Story (also 1942) for Paramount.

 In February 1943, Astor's father, Otto Langhanke, died in Cedars of Lebanon Hospital as a result of a heart attack complicated by influenza.
 His wife and daughter were at his bedside.

 That same year, Astor signed a seven-year contract with Metro-Goldwyn-Mayer (MGM), a move she soon came to regret.
-She was kept busy, playing what appeared to be under-written and largely interchangeable supporting roles, a category Astor later dubbed "Mothers for Metro".
+She was kept busy, playing what appeared to be under-written and largely interchangeable supporting roles, a category Astor later dubbed "Mothers for Metro."
 After Meet Me in St. Louis (1944), the studio allowed her to debut on Broadway in Many Happy Returns (1945).
 The play was a failure, but Astor received good reviews.
 On loan-out to 20th Century Fox, she played a wealthy widow in Claudia and David (1946).
 She was also loaned to Paramount to play Fritzi Haller in Desert Fury (1947), the tough owner of a saloon and casino in a small mining town.

-Before Helen Langhanke died of a heart ailment in January 1947, Astor said she sat in the hospital room with her mother, who was delirious and did not know her, and listened quietly as Helen told her all about terrible, selfish Lucile.
+Before Helen Langhanke died of a heart ailment in January 1947, Astor said she sat in the hospital room with her mother, who was delirious and did not know her, and she listened quietly as her mother told her all about terrible, selfish Lucile, referring to Astor by her birth name.
 After her death, Astor said she spent countless hours copying her mother's diary so she could read it and was surprised to learn how much she was hated.

-Back at MGM, Astor continued being cast in undistinguished, colorless mother roles.
+At MGM, Astor continued being cast in undistinguished, colorless mother roles.
 One exception was when she played a prostitute in the film noir Act of Violence (1948).
 The last straw came when she was cast as Marmee March in Little Women (1949).
 Astor found no redemption in playing what she considered another humdrum mother and grew despondent.
 She later described her disappointment with her cast members and the shoot in her memoir A Life on Film:

 The studio wanted to renew her contract, promising better roles, but she declined the offer.